PedroMTQ/hydrosat_pdqueiros/data/readme.md

-this contains data from DBs or temp data
+this contains data from the local postgres volume (for dev testing)